ZeRo: 2018–present: Partnerships, sexual misconduct allegations and cut ties

-In January 2018, hours after ZeRo was once again ranked 1st on the Panda Global Rankings v4, ZeRo announced his hiatus from the Smash competitive scene, citing a need for variation in his life and goals.
-However, during this time he continued to be active in the Super Smash Bros. community and continued streaming on his Twitch channel.

 In November 2018, ZeRo simultaneously announced his return to professional competition for Super Smash Bros.
 Ultimate and his signing to the Tempo Storm esports team.
 ZeRo announced a year later that he had signed an exclusive streaming rights deal with Facebook.

 On July 3, 2020, ZeRo announced that he would be retiring from professional competition following allegations of sending sexual messages to minors when he was 19, and that he would also be ending all of his sponsorships.
 This includes an incident in 2014, where ZeRo allegedly asked "Katie", a 14-year-old girl at the time, to masturbate with ice and to take pictures.
-He later confessed that the incident was true and that he knew her age, but claimed the second alleged victim he spoke to earlier in 2014, "Laura", lied about her age.
-ZeRo later made a statement on YouTube, saying he is sorry and is seeking therapy.
+ZeRo later made a statement on YouTube, saying he was sorry and was seeking therapy.
 The following day, Tempo Storm announced that they would be severing ties with ZeRo, with Facebook following suit on July 5, and Twitch on July 23.
 When Inven Global asked the team's CEO, Andrey "Reynad" Yanyuk, if he saw "a world in which ZeRo is able to rehabilitate himself and potentially re-join Tempo Storm in some capacity", he responded:

 "I don't know, I don't like to speculate about the future.
 I just take things one day at a time, you know?
 I think ZeRo is a very different person today than he was when he wrote some Skype messages at 19 years old.
 I think he's had a lot of personal growth over the past few years that I've personally seen, so I'm optimistic about his ability to recover."

 After months of silence, on March 23, 2021, ZeRo's then ex-girlfriend Vanessa announced on Twitter that he had attempted suicide and was sent in for further care after being treated in a hospital.
 On April 26, 2021, ZeRo updated to the community that he successfully recovered from the hospital and has no intention to attempt suicide again.
 On November 16, 2021, ZeRo uploaded a video to YouTube, stating that he was returning to creating content and retracting his previous admission.
 On November 30, 2021, ZeRo sued his former roommate Jisu for defamation regarding four allegations she made against him in 2020.
 On September 9, 2022, ZeRo announced that a settlement had been reached in the lawsuit.

+On October 19, 2024, on a YouTube livestream, ZeRo announced that he was engaged.